makorus/PS-AdBlock/README.md

 XDA DevDB Link:    http://forum.xda-developers.com/showpost.php?p=60616282<br />

 This script does exactly what you think: It grabs various "hosts" sources from the internet, saves them locally, and merges them to one big file.
-Enjoy an ad-free Windows experience.
+Enjoy an ad-free Windows experience.<br />

 * Download as many "hosts" files as you want
 * Merge them automatically into one big "hosts" file